-Horny Toad – The drum machine fades in like a slowly approaching piston engine stuck on a perpetual loop.
-We’re snapped out of hypnosis by a patented Prince scream and then we’re off on another Rockabilly-synth adventure complete with reptile metaphors, sexual threats, and a no apologies lyrical approach where Prince takes on the role of a…you guessed it, a horny toad!
+Horny Toad –The drum machine fades in like a slowly approaching piston engine stuck on a perpetual loop.
+We’re snapped out of hypnosis by a patented Prince scream.
+Then we’re off on another Rockabilly-synth adventure complete with reptile metaphors, sexual threats, and a no-apologies lyrical approach where Prince takes on the role of, you guessed it, a horny toad!
 Jump on his lily pad before it’s too late!

-The song is basically a slightly lesser companion piece to it’s A-side counterpart, “Delirious”.
-This is not a bad thing, as “Delirious” is a great song, however, Prince made the right call by including that song on the 1999 album and relegating “Horny Toad” to the B-side.
-It’s fun, it’s bawdy, it’s easy going down.
+The song is a slightly lesser companion piece to its A-side counterpart, “Delirious.”
+This is not a bad thing, as “Delirious” is a great song.
+However, Prince made the right call by including that song on the 1999 album and relegating “Horny Toad” to the B-side.
+It’s fun; it’s bawdy; it’s easy going down.
 It’s also not quite as memorable.

 Overall Score: 4/5

-Irresistible Bitch – The final U.S. single released from 1999, “Let’s Pretend We’re Married”, did not fare well on the pop charts.
-There weren’t nearly as many 7″ copies of that song floating around as there were of the previous 3 hit singles from the album.
-Besides a missed opportunity for Prince to score a 4th top 40 hit from a single album (it wouldn’t take much longer before he did that and more on Purple Rain), it was a missed opportunity for the B-side, “Irresistible Bitch” to become a much more well-known track at the time of release.
+Irresistible Bitch –The final U.S. single released from 1999, “Let’s Pretend We’re Married,” did not fare well on the pop charts.
+There weren’t nearly as many 7″ copies of that song floating around as the last three hit singles from the album.
+Not only was this a missed opportunity for Prince to score a 4th top 40 hit from a single album (it wouldn’t take much longer before he did that and more on Purple Rain), it was a missed opportunity for the B-side, “Irresistible Bitch” to become a much more well-known track at the time of release.

-Those iconic bells, the odd, haunting backwards synth loop, the eerie female backing vocals.
-Not to mention the down on his luck because he picks the wrong women lyrics.
+Those iconic bells, the odd, haunting backward synth loop, the eerie female backing vocals – not to mention the down on his luck because he picks the wrong women lyrics.
 It’s all here in one of the coolest, funkiest tracks in the early pantheon of Prince tracks.
-Criminally underrated in its time, “Irresistible Bitch” has earned its place as not just a stellar B-side, but a stellar song.
+Criminally underrated in its time, “Irresistible Bitch” has earned its place as not just a stellar B-side but a stellar song.
 Period.